danielmcconville/sequelize-mock/README.md

 # Sequelize Mocker
 A simple mocking interface designed for applications that use the [sequelize.js](http://sequelizejs.com) library.
 This library was forked from [https://github.com/BlinkUX/sequelize-mock](sequelize-mock).

-This project was forked as I required the auto-generated 'has..' methods to return true, rather than false.
+This project was forked as I required the auto-generated 'has..' methods to return true, rather than false, and I also needed the .get() method to accept an object with plain = true, e.g. .get({plain: true}).
 Everything else is as per the original repo.

 This library is specifically for testing code relying on Sequelize models **and is therefore a very bare library at the moment**.
 The more complex functionality of Sequelize has not been included and the library will likely be fleshed out to include this functionality as needed.